cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 The [specification](https://github.com/cometbft/cometbft/spec/mempool/gossip/dog.md) of the protocol introduces 3 additional variables.
 Out of the tree, we have made the following configuration parameters:

-- `mempool.adjust_redundancy_interval: time.Duration`: Set to `1s`.
-Indicates how often the redundancy controller readjusts
-the redundancy and has a chance to trigger sending of `HaveTx` or `ResetRoute` messages.
+- `mempool.dog_adjust_interval: time.Duration`: Set to `1s` by default.
+Indicates how often the redundancy controller readjusts the redundancy and has a chance to trigger sending of `HaveTx` or `ResetRoute` messages.
 As with the delta, we have not observed a reduction in redundancy due to a lower interval.
 Most likely due to the fact that, regardless of the interval, it takes a certain amount of time for the information to propagate through the network.